Calega/CaronaUniversitaria/README.md

 ### What is this repository for? ###

-* Carona Universitária is a Project developed for FIAP student Lucas Calegari
+* Carona Universitária is a Project developed for FIAP student Lucas Calegari Developed for solve student problems of going from universities to their homes.
 * Version 0.0 - Not yet release

 ### Branch being used ###